Sententiaregum/Sententiaregum/docs/install/vagrant.md

     vagrant up

-Now a box with Ubuntu 14.04 and PHP 5.6 will be created automatically.
+Now a box with Ubuntu 14.04 (``ubuntu/trusty64``) and PHP 5.6 and NodeJS 6.x will be created automatically.

-The settings for the box can be found here: *vagrant/hieradata/common.yaml*
+The hiera config is stored in two files managed by GIT:

+- *vagrant/hieradata/common.yaml* (``common.yaml`` contains all class parameter)
+- *vagrant/hieradata/classes.yaml* (``classes.yaml`` contains all classes to be managed and included by hiera)

-If you'd like to override some parameters for some special cases, you just need to create a file called *local.yaml* in the *vagrant/hieradata* directory.
+If you'd like to override some parameters for some special cases, you just have to create a file called *local.yaml* in the *vagrant/hieradata* directory.
-This file is capable at overriding all parameters provided in the *common.yaml* file thanks to hiera's deep merge feature.
+This file is capable at overriding all parameters provided in the *common.yaml* file thanks to hiera's merge feature and is ignored by GIT.

-This file is optional, but will always be ignored by git.